 Teen Resources

 Everyone needs a little help and guidance sometimes.
-Maybe you're worried about what your next step is in life, maybe you're dealing with a difficult situation, or maybe you're just curious about certain topics.
+Perhaps you're worried about what your next step is in life.
+You might be dealing with a difficult situation, or maybe you're just curious about certain topics.
 Whatever reason you have for using these resources, the library is happy to provide them in this convenient (and private) space.

 Research